GGami/libraryadmin/README.md

 Procedures, policies, and Guidelines

+TERMS AND CONDITIONS
+  - Any person accessing this website (user) is subject to, and agrees to, the terms and conditions set out in this legal notice.
+If the user does not wish to be bound by these terms and conditions, the user may not access, display, use or download and/or otherwise copy or distribute content obtained at this website.

 * Privacy Policy
   - The website and its administrators take a proactive approach to user privacy and ensure the necessary steps are taken to protect the privacy of its users throughout their visiting experience.
 This website complies with all     national laws and requirements for user privacy.
   - The website uses cookies to provide a better user experience.
 A cookie control system will prompt the user on  their first visit to the website to allow or disallow the use of cookies on their computer / device.